University of Sudbury

-The University of Sudbury (Université de Sudbury) is a bilingual and tri-cultural university in Sudbury, Ontario, Canada.
-It provides undergraduate programming in both French and English in Religious Studies, Philosophy, Indigenous Studies, and in French in Journalism and Folklore.
+The University of Sudbury (Université de Sudbury) is a French-language and tri-cultural university in Sudbury, Ontario, Canada.
+It provides undergraduate programming in Religious Studies, Philosophy, Indigenous Studies, Journalism, and Folklore.
 It was a federated school of Laurentian University until May 1, 2021, when Laurentian terminated its relationships with all of its federated schools as part of the 2021 Laurentian University financial crisis; it was subsequently announced that the University of Sudbury will continue operations as an independent French-language university.

 The university is a member of Association des collèges et universités de la francophonie canadienne (Association of Colleges and Universities of the Canadian Francophonie), a network of academic institutions of the Canadian Francophonie.

 Founded as a Roman Catholic institution, the university became officially secular in 2021.